Skip to main content

 4. Navigating the Autumn Budget: Answering the top questions from our pre-Budget webinar

 What was interesting was not what Reeves did say, but what she did not.
 Questioned by journalists, she declined to rule out rises in the three biggest taxes – income tax, national insurance, and value-added tax – despite manifesto promises.
 This reflects the hard choices she faces.
-The general consensus is now that the country should be braced for tax hikes on 26 November, with income tax rises the most likely to happen of the three.
+The general consensus after the speech was that the country should be braced for tax hikes on 26 November, with income tax rises the most likely to happen of the three.
+However, on 14 November the Financial Times reported that Reeves had abandoned this plan, leaving the Treasury scrambling to raise money through other means.

-On 4 November, Rathbones held a webinar – part of our Investment Insights series.
+During this period of speculation, Rathbones held a webinar on 4 November – part of our Investment Insights series.
 We invited questions, with many wanting to know more about financial planning and the broader economy.

 Our research shows that the top three topics most in the minds of our clients ahead of Budget day are pensions, income tax and inheritance tax (IHT) – and these questions loomed large in the webinar.